A BPHZ Theorem in Configuration Space: Proof of Theorem

 where $f^{(\al)}(\bar x + \te (x-\bar x),y)$ is again a smooth function in the scaling limit with respect to $x$ and $(x - \bar x) \rightarrow 0$ such that the integration becomes independent.
 Thus we apply Lemma \ref{le:BFscale} for moments and find

-This concludes the proof of the lemma. \end{proof} With this, we compute the scaling behavior of a graph weight modified by a single Taylor operator. \begin{lem} Let $\G$ be a Feynman graph with vertex set $V$ and edge set $E$ and $u[\G]$ be the weight over $\G$.
+This concludes the proof of the lemma. \end{proof} With this, we compute the scaling behavior of a graph weight modified by a single Taylor operator. \begin{lemma} Let $\G$ be a Feynman graph with vertex set $V$ and edge set $E$ and $u[\G]$ be the weight over $\G$.
 Then we have

-for $\la, \g \subseteq \G$, $\g\nolap\la$. \end{lem} \begin{proof} We want to apply Lemma \ref{le:uvstaylor} and therefore have to analyze the decomposition of $u[\G]$.
+for $\la, \g \subseteq \G$, $\g\nolap\la$. \end{lemma} \begin{proof} We want to apply Lemma \ref{le:uvstaylor} and therefore have to analyze the decomposition of $u[\G]$.
 Applying the ordering operator $\IP$, we have

 and may focus on the second factor.
-We have to distinguish various cases according to the relation of the set of the Taylor polynomial $V(\g)$ and the set of the scaling $V(\la)$. \begin{description} \item $V(\la)\subseteq V(g)$.
+Various cases have to be distinguished according to the relation of the set $V(\g)$ for which Taylor polynomials are computed, and the set $V(\la)$ for which scaling is performed. \begin{description} \item $V(\la)\subseteq V(\g)$.
 There is nothing to modify and we write

 \item $V(\la)\cap V(\g)= \emptyset$.
-By construction, the point $\ol{V(\g)}$ has to be disjoint for the coincidence point $\ol{V(\la)}$.
+By construction, the point $x_{\ol{\g}}$ has to be disjoint for the coincidence point $x_{\ol{\la}}$.
 Hence the edges that can be involved in both the Taylor operation on vertices in $V(\g)$ and the scaling on vertices in $V(\la)$ are smooth at the point of coincidence by assumption. \item $V(\la)\supset V(\g)$.
 We can reduce the action of the Taylor operator to the part of $u$ that depends only on $V(\la)$, i.e.

 and in scaling

 \end{description} We turn to the second assertion.
 Since $u[\G]= u[\g] u[\G\lineco \g]$, we have

 This concludes the proof. \end{proof} Note that we excluded the case of overlapping graphs $\la$ for the scaling and $\g$ for the Taylor surgery.
 The argument for this is given in the following.
 Let $\g,\la\subset\G$ and $\g\olap\la$ while maintaining that $\g$ and $\la$ are full vertex parts.
 Further consider $\g\in F$ and the scaling of $\la$.
 Then $\IP(\g)$ sorts out the line complement, so that we take $V(\G\lineco\g)$ which certainly has non-vanishing intersection with $V(\g)$.
 From this we single out the set $E'(\G\lineco\g)$, which is entirely in $\la$ and for each $e\in E'(\G\lineco\g)$ there exists a $v\in V(\g)$ such that $v\in\pa e$. \\ In the contraction of $\la$ to a point, edges of $E'(\G\lineco\g)$ are not collapsing to a point.
 The argument for this starts from the observation that the Taylor operator maps